dougbutner/web-4/README.md

 	// Data must  exhibit granularity (snap to an integer path)
 	// This matrix of values is used to compare the biosecret with in the future
 	// This must be made more efficient to use with today's computers
-// There is a example of this
+	// There is a example of this in Appendix A
 }

 function sendToAuthServer(){